jaxio/javaee-lab/README.md

 ## Step 2: reverse the sample SQL schema and generate the source code

-From this folder run from:
+From this folder run:

+    cd demo
     mvn -Pdb,metadata,gen generate-sources

 ## Step 3: deploy on WildFly

+From the demo folder:

     mvn wildfly:undeploy  <== if you deployed previously, undeploy it first